vighneshck/Network-Link-Prediction/README.md

 (vii) Reading from test_public.csv
 (viii) testing (and generating kaggle submission)

-To open the ipython notebook for exectuion, type the following on the command line:
+To open the ipython notebook for execution, type the following on the command line:

 $ jupyter notebook SML_Code_1103842.ipynb